 What is the right way to grow a rose plant?

 The shrub roses are available in several forms.
 First, during early spring, one can purchase the bare-root roses since they are available during that period.
 These roses are sold in the form of a set of roots wrapped with peat moss or material of the same kind that will retain the moisture well.

 It is suggested to buy bare-root roses when they are inactive or in the early stage of their growth.
 These types of roses are cheaper, so you can get a lot of them for your dream backyard rose garden.
 On the other hand, the container-grown roses are a little expensive though they are more convenient to grow than bare-root roses.

 Here are a few steps to plant a container-grown rose flower plant:

-- Dig a hole approximately twice as wide and no deeper than the pot of the rose plant.
+- Dig a hole approximately twice as wide and no more profound than the pot of the rose plant.

 - Take the rosebush or the plant out from its container and then loosen its roots.

-- If the roots are growing neighboring the root-ball and in a circle, then you should spread out the roots.
-Insert the roots into the holes and fill them with soil.
+- If the roots are growing neighboring the root-ball and in a circle, you should spread out it.
+Insert this part into the holes and fill them with soil.

 - Remember to water your plant.

 The rose plants need water, so do not skip that part, especially during summer; otherwise, they will dry out and slowly die.
 Instead, continuously water them punctually during the several first weeks after you plant them in your garden.